yunkaiwang/SYSC3303Project/README.md

 Set up environment:
 	Step1: Go to TFTPClient then click run.
 	Step2: Go to TFTPServer then click run.
-	Step3: Go to TFTPErrorSimulator then click run(if you want to use the error simulator).
+	Step3: Go to TFTPErrorSimulator then click run.

 Instruction of using TFTP:
 	TFTPClient:
-		1. menu   ---> if you want to see the menu, type "menu" then press enter
+		- menu   ---> if you want to see the menu, type "menu" then press enter
-		2. exit   ---> if you want to stop the client and exit, type "exit" press enter
+		- exit   ---> if you want to stop the client and exit, type "exit" press enter
-		3. mode   ---> if you want to see the current mode, type "mode" then press enter
+		- mode   ---> if you want to see the current mode, type "mode" then press enter
-		4. switch ---> if you want to switch mode(verbose, quite, normal, or test), type "switch" then press enter
+		- switch ---> if you want to switch mode(verbose, quite, normal, or test), type "switch" then press enter
-		5. reset  ---> if you want to reset running mode(test or normal), type "reset" then press enter
+		- reset  ---> if you want to reset running mode(test or normal), type "reset" then press enter
-		6. read   ---> if you want to read a file from server, type "read test.txt" then press enter
+		- read   ---> if you want to read a file from server, type "read <filename>" then press enter
-		7. write  ---> if you want to write a file to server, type "write test.txt" then press enter
+		- write  ---> if you want to write a file to server, type "write <filename>" then press enter
+                - la     ---> if you want to see all the files under current directory, type "la" then press ente
+		- pwd/dir---> if you want to see current directory path, type "pwd" or "dir" then press enter
+		- cd     ---> if you want to check the directory path, type "cd <path>" then press enter
 	TFTPServer:
-		1. menu   ---> if you want to see the menu, type "menu" then press enter
+		- menu   ---> if you want to see the menu, type "menu" then press enter
-		2. exit   ---> if you want to stop the client and exit, type "exit" press enter
+		- exit   ---> if you want to stop the client and exit, type "exit" press enter
-		3. mode   ---> if you want to see the current mode, type "mode" then press enter
+		- mode   ---> if you want to see the current mode, type "mode" then press enter
-		4. switch ---> if you want to switch mode(verbose, quite, normal, or test), type "switch" then press enter
+		- switch ---> if you want to switch mode(verbose, quite, normal, or test), type "switch" then press enter
+		- count  ---> if you want to see current number of running threads, type "count" then press enter
+		- la     ---> if you want to see all the files under current directory, type "la" then press ente
+		- pwd/dir---> if you want to see current directory path, type "pwd" or "dir" then press enter
+		- cd     ---> if you want to check the directory path, type "cd <path>" then press enter
 	TFTPErrorSimulator:
-		For iteration 1, the error simulator doesn't support any command, it will just wait for a new request from the client, and forward the request to the server, forward the request from the server to the client, etc.
+		For iteration 2, the error simulator doesn't support any command, it will just wait for a new request from the client, and forward the request to the server, forward the request from the server to the client, it will not touch any information stored in the packet.

 Testing step:
 	1. follow the instructions in set up environment to start all the applications